|Document Name||Appointment of Statutory Auditors|

 2. An audit firm would not be eligible for reappointment with IIFL HFL for six years (two tenures) after completion of full or part of one term of the audit tenure.

 3. One audit firm can concurrently take up statutory audit of a maximum of four Commercial Banks [including not more than one PSB or one All India Financial Institution (NABARD, SIDBI, NHB, EXIM Bank) or RBI], eight UCBs and eight NBFCs during a particular year, subject to compliance with required eligibility criteria and other conditions for each Entity and within overall ceiling prescribed by any other statutes or rules.
 For clarity, the limits prescribed for UCBs exclude audit of other co-operative societies by the same audit firm.
 For the purpose of this circular, a group of audit firms having common partners and/or under the same network, will be considered as one entity and they will be considered for allotment of SCA/SA accordingly.
 Shared/Sub-contracted audit by any other/associate audit firm under the same network of audit firms is not permissible.
 The incoming audit firm shall not be eligible if such audit firm is associated with the outgoing auditor or audit firm under the same network of audit firms.

 1. The audit fees for SCAs/SAs should be decided in terms of the relevant statutory/regulatory provisions.

-2. The audit fees for SCAs/SAs should be reasonable and commensurate with the scope and coverage of audit, size and spread of assets, accounting and administrative units, complexity of transactions, level of computerization, identified risks in financial reporting, etc. 3.
+2. The audit fees for SCAs/SAs should be reasonable and commensurate with the scope and coverage of audit, size and spread of assets, accounting and administrative units, complexity of transactions, level of computerisation, identified risks in financial reporting, etc. 3.
 The Board/ACB/LMC should make recommendation to the competent authority as per the relevant statutory/regulatory instructions for fixing audit fees of SCAs/SAs.